tpronk/json_patch_each/README.md

 # Final Words
 * The PHP implementation can be found in `each_implementation.php`.
 It provides a function that converts an JSON patch extended with *each* to a traditional JSON patch.
-The each extension is illustrated by converting some JSON patches and applying them using the [json-diff](https://github.com/swaggest/json-diff) library.
+The extension is illustrated by converting some JSON patches and applying them using the [json-diff](https://github.com/swaggest/json-diff) library.